Suspect arrested in shooting of 3 Palestinian college students in Vermont, police say – KION546

 Suspect arrested in shooting of 3 Palestinian college students in Vermont, police say

-A suspect has been arrested in the shooting of the three Palestinian college students in Burlington, Vermont, police say.
+(CNN) — A suspect has been arrested in the shooting of three Palestinian college students in Burlington, Vermont, in a case that has garnered national attention amid concerns about rising levels of hate crimes since the Israel-Hamas war erupted.

-Jason J. Eaton, 48, was identified by police as a suspect in the attack and was arrested Sunday afternoon, according to a news release from the Burlington Police Department.

-Authorities say the suspect lived in an apartment building near where the shooting took place.
-He was detained Sunday around 3:30 p.m. at the site of the attack, police said.

-Eaton is expected to be arraigned in court on Monday.
+Jason J. Eaton, 48, was arrested Sunday afternoon near the scene of the attack, the Burlington Police Department said in a news release.
+Authorities said Eaton lives in an apartment building in front of the shooting scene and a search of his home uncovered evidence that gave investigators “probable cause to believe that Mr. Eaton perpetrated the shooting.”

+Officials have not detailed what charges Eaton is facing, but a police statement announcing his arrest described the case as three incidents of aggravated assault.
+He is expected to be arraigned in court at 10:30 a.m.
+Monday, according to Chittenden County State’s Attorney Sarah F. George.
 Police are also planning to hold a news conference Monday to discuss the case.
+CNN has been unable to determine if Eaton has an attorney.

-Authorities are working to identify a suspect in the shooting of three Palestinian college students in Burlington, Vermont, over the weekend, and are investigating whether the attack was a hate crime, according to officials.
+The US Attorney’s Office for the District of Vermont and other authorities are investigating whether the shooting may have been a hate crime, officials said.

-The students, all 20 years old, were walking along the street Saturday night when they were confronted by a man with a handgun, who opened fire and shot each of them “without speaking” before fleeing, according to the Burlington Police Department.
+The students, all 20 years old, were walking along the street Saturday night when they were confronted by a man with a handgun, who opened fire and shot each of them “without speaking” before fleeing, according to the police department.

 Two of the students were in stable condition over the weekend but the third received “much more serious injuries,” police said, noting two were shot in the torso and another in the lower extremities.

+Family members of two of the students are planning to travel to the US this week, according to a family spokesperson.

-The victims’ families and several civil rights groups have urged investigators to carefully examine whether the shooting was a hate crime, as the attack comes amid a reported rise in anti-Muslim and anti-Arab bias incidents in the US since the ongoing war between Israel and Hamas ignited last month.
+The victims’family members and several civil rights groups had been urging investigators to carefully examine whether the shooting was motivated by hate, as the attack came amid a reported rise in anti-Muslim and anti-Arab bias incidents in the US since the war between Israel and Hamas ignited last month.

-“In this charged moment, no one can look at this incident and not suspect that it may have been a hate-motivated crime,” Burlington Police Chief Jon Murad wrote in a news release.
+“In this charged moment, no one can look at this incident and not suspect that it may have been a hate-motivated crime,” Burlington Police Chief Jon Murad wrote in an earlier news release.

 An attorney for the victims’ families, Abed Ayoub, said he believes the students were targeted, in part, because two of them were wearing keffiyehs – traditional Palestinian scarves.

 “The suspect walked up to them and shot them.
-They weren’t robbed, they weren’t mugged,” Ayoub said on “CNN Newsroom” Sunday.
+They weren’t robbed, they weren’t mugged,” Ayoub said on “CNN Newsroom” Sunday before the arrest was announced.
 “It was a targeted shooting and a targeted crime.”

-The suspect has yet to be identified or apprehended, police said Sunday.
-“At this time, there is no additional information to suggest the suspect’s motive, such as statements or remarks by the suspect.”

 Here’s what we know so far.

-Investigators determined the trio was walking on Prospect Street when they were confronted by the suspect, a White man, who was “on foot in the area,” police said.
+Investigators determined the trio was walking on Prospect Street when they were confronted by the suspect, described as a White man, who was “on foot in the area,” police said prior to Eaton’s arrest.

 “Without speaking, (the suspect) discharged at least four rounds from the pistol and is believed to have fled on foot,” police said in a release.